Drgreenthumb69/Burkadoge/README.md

 # Burkadoge
-A place to grab your burkas and walk straight out the back door wearing burkas.
+A place to grab your burkas and walk straight out the back door to Dubai.
 BURKADOGE!